-This document is the original combined Research Design and Data Collection Plan and Analysis Plan for Contract GS-00F-252CA, Task Order #86614621F00014, the Family Options 12-Year Study.
-It has been superseded by an updated version.
+This document is the combined Research Design and Data Collection Plan and Analysis Plan for Contract GS-00F-252CA, Task Order #86614621F00014, the Family Options 12-Year Study.

 The Family Options Study provides an unparalleled research platform for studying sheltered family homelessness.
 The 20- and 37-month impact analyses found that priority access to a long-term rent subsidy such as a housing choice voucher produced substantial benefits for families who had experienced homelessness.
 The 12-year analysis will measure the long-term impacts of access to a long-term rent subsidy to determine whether the benefits observed earlier continue or whether new findings emerge.
 The 12-year analysis will estimate returns to homelessness, other aspects of family well-being, and the life trajectories of children who have aged into adulthood during the 12 years since they experienced an episode of sheltered homelessness with their parents.